highmobility/auto-api/README.md

     * *only* present when the size is known in advance, i.e. *not* for a `string` or `bytes`
 * `multiple: bool` if the property can occure multiple times in a command-state
     * defaults to `false`
-* `pretty_name: string` name of the property in a capitalised and whitespaced way, i.e. *Charging Power kW*
 * `description: string` an explanation of the property (what it does, means or represents)
 * `enum_values: []` a property can also be an `enum` – enums are explained in the *types section*